 Dr. Westbrook was born and raised in the town of Banning, California.
 He attended Brigham Young University for his Undergrad education before continuing to Kansas State University where he earned his DVM in 2000.

 Educating people on proper animal care and prevention of other issues is his favorite part of the job.
 He likes being able to figure out what is causing an animal problems, and work with their family to help make them healthy as quickly as possible.

 If he’s not working he will usually be found at home spending time with family, watching sports or fishing.

-Originally from Santa Clarita, California, Dr. Nikita Docken received her DVM degree in 2015 from University College Dublin in Dublin, Ireland.
+Originally from Santa Clarita, California, Dr. Nikita Tower received her DVM degree in 2015 from University College Dublin in Dublin, Ireland.
 As a pet lover herself, she deeply enjoys being a veterinarian because it affords her the opportunity to take care of a pet through its entire life and relationship with an owner.
-She is currently in her first year of practicing but looks forward to many more.

-When she’s not at work, Dr. Docken enjoys dancing, rock climbing, cycling, hiking with her dogs Macy and Chianti, and spending time with her family.
+When she’s not at work, Dr. Tower enjoys dancing, rock climbing, cycling, hiking with her dogs Macy and Chianti, and spending time with her family.

 Dr. Jade Johnston